Nancy LT Hamilton

 I was wondering if Citric Acid Pickle works just as well as the Sparex?
 I am just thinking of the environment.

 I used the citric acid pickle for 6 months.
 There are three things that I don’t like: 1.
-It is nowhere near as strong.
-It takes twice as long to clean the metal.
-2. It grows mold if you don’t use it every day.
+It is nowhere near as strong so, it takes at least twice as long to clean the metal.
+2. It grows mold on the surface if you don’t use it every day.
 3. It doesn’t last as long as the sodium bisulfate pickle.

 What type of pickle to buy and what about disposal after it is used up?